 In recent years, coliving has stood out as one of the most interesting new hospitality trends.
 However, coliving wasn’t born in the hospitality industry.
-It started as a lifestyle for people who prioritize and value the sense of community.
-As coliving spaces started spreading, the hospitality industry recognized that this is something many people actually want to do.
+It started as a lifestyle for people who prioritize and value a sense of community.
+As coliving spaces started spreading, the hospitality industry recognized that this is something many people want to do.

 Here are just some of the things people love about coliving:

 Maya Geller, a freelance writer at TrustMyPaper, shares her experience: “Community, sharing, learning and just generally living together with other people, as a family, has become the real point of hostels.
-Ask anyone who has ever been in a hostel and they’ll tell you that the feelings of connection and community are unforgettable, even after a short stay in a hostel”.
+Ask anyone who has ever been in a hostel, and they’ll tell you that the feelings of connection and community are unforgettable, even after a short stay in a hostel”.

 To start traveling and coliving with other couchsurfers, you need to create a profile and write about why you’re doing that.
 Your profile description carries the most weight when it comes to hosts deciding whether they want to accommodate you.

-It's always a good idea to turn to the help of professional sites like Couchsurfing.com (to find the most popular hosts and couchsurfers and observe their profile descriptions) or various writing services like Supreme Dissertations (find help from professional writers who can write couchsurfing descriptions for you) to increase your chances of hosts accepting your couchsurfing requests.
+It's always a good idea to turn to the help of professional sites like Couchsurfing.com (to find the most popular hosts and couchsurfers and observe their profile descriptions) or various writing services like Supreme Dissertations (find help from professional writers who can write Couchsurfing descriptions for you) to increase your chances of hosts accepting your couchsurfing requests.

 In some regions of the world, coliving is more popular and progressive than in others, but you shouldn’t have trouble finding a space in any corner of the world, especially if you’re searching in big cities.

-In Canary Wharf, London, there is now a luxury coliving space featuring a spa, bar and a cinema, with micro-rooms starting at GBP 1,300 per month.
+In Canary Wharf, London, there is now a luxury coliving space featuring a spa, bar, and a cinema, with micro-rooms starting at GBP 1,300 per month.

 Another trend that started co-existing with coliving is the emergence of digital nomads – people who work remotely and have the chance to work from anywhere in the world.
 Unlike remote workers, digital nomads choose to switch locations on purpose, to experience as much as they can.